zptr1/stck/IDEAS.md

 extern puts

 // will automatically create 7 procedures - 'puts()', 'puts(1)', 'puts(2)', ...
-// these procedures can be used to call the external function using the provided amount of arguments (no arguments for `puts()`, one argument for `puts(1)` and so on)
+// these procedures could then be used to call the included external function using the provided amount of arguments
+// (no arguments for `puts()`, one argument for `puts(1)` and so on)

 proc main
   c"Hello, World\n" puts(1) drop
 end
 ```
-(TODO: haven't though about including custom external functions yet)
+(**TODO:** haven't thought about how would including custom external functions work yet)